 After your cruise adventure, head back towards town.
 Hit up the local artisan shops, take a browse at the Jasper Artist’s Guild and refuel for your afternoon adventures at Jasper Pizza Place, a local pizzeria independently owned since the '70s.
 Grab some basics for breakfast the next morning — you've got another early start!

-Enticed by the glacially-fed waters you explored earlier?
+Enticed by the glacial-fed waters you explored earlier?
 Find out if you’re brave enough to test them for yourself at Horseshoe Lake.
 You can even try your hand at cliff-jumping into the icy crystal blue depths.
 But be careful — some of the highest cliffs are 80 feet tall!

 To celebrate your last night in town, make your dinner reservation at Evil Dave’s Grill.
 Eclectic and delectable, the meals here are sure to intrigue and satisfy.